allenJynRoyston/Vue-Vuex-ES6-TS-Webpack-Phaser-Threejs-Boilerplate/README.md

 ### Build size
 Final size is ~945kb, which admittedly sounds a little big, but not bad considering you're getting jQuery/Phaser/Velocity/SemanticUI/Vue/Vuex all included.

+Games built in the Phaser folder are loaded independently of the site it will not be added to the build.
+You can build your own preloaders in Phaser.